yungph/ecommerce/README.md

   - Hibernate as the ORM framework
   -
 - **Database:**
-  - MySQL or PostgreSQL for relational database management
+  - MySQL for relational database management
   - H2 Database for testing and development environments

 - **Other Integrations:**
   - RESTful APIs for communication between frontend and backend
   - Swagger for API documentation
-  - Docker for containerization and easy deployment

 ### Conclusion